Last updated : March 24, 2025

 Slim Picking

 The only idea we have seen that would prevent someone from failing a hair drug test is to shave.
-It would certainly keep the test subject from submitting to the test, but it would also look more than a little bit suspicious if someone showed up with a clean-shaven body on the day of the test.
+It would certainly keep the test subject from submitting to the test.
+Do they realize that if someone doesn’t have hair on their head that technicians just collect it from other areas of the body?
+It would seem more than a little bit suspicious if someone showed up with a clean-shaven body on the day of the test.

 Total insanity

-Some methods can only get categorized as beyond desperate and instead considered insane.
+Some methods can only be categorized as beyond desperate and instead considered insane.

 Are you ready?

 - Use dog urine in place of your own.
+Seriously.
 How gross is that?
 And, how do you collect the sample?
-And, even if someone manages to accomplish it, the lab will know the difference.
+And, even if someone manages to accomplish it, they think the lab won’t know the difference?

 - Steal your specimen from the laboratory or testing site.
-The theory goes that the laboratory would never admit to having a sample stolen and would report the result as negative rather than admit to has what happened.
-Wait.
-What?
+The theory goes that the laboratory would never admit to having a sample stolen and would report the result as negative rather than admit to what happened.
+Again, we say, seriously?

 You know what they say about the best defense

-If you’re reading this and suffer from a drug problem, do it.
+If you’re reading this and suffer from a drug problem, seek help if it’s gone past casual drug use!
 Give living drug-free a try.
 If you find it’s not as easy to go without as you have always told yourself it would be, don’t use it as an excuse to give up.
 Instead, talk to someone you trust.

 If you’re an employer and an employee tests positive for drugs, remember that this may well be the rock bottom moment for them.
 Be kind.
 Even though you’re disappointed and likely going to fire the person, an encouraging word and expressed hope for them to seek help could be the catalyst to cause them to go into rehab.
 In the end, you might be saving their life.